 The Polymer dataset \citep{StJohn2019} consists of 91,000 monomer molecules with their optical excitation energies (GAPs) obtained by time-dependent density functional theory calculations.
 We reconstructed the Polymer dataset for a transport problem between two sets of molecules with distinct GAPs, corresponding to green and blue optical colors, respectively.
 The reconstructed dataset contains 7,603 molecular pairs.
 This task is considered as a more challenging application because the relationship between the graph structure and the target GAP property is highly non-linear, making it hard to predict the effect of specific structural changes on the GAP.
 In this context, we apply our DDSBM model to find the optimal transformation between the two sets of molecules.

 The performance of DDSBM is compared to DBM, which serves as a baseline.
 The GAPs of the molecules generated by the models were obtained using the pre-trained MolCLR model \citep{wang2022molecular}, which has a mean absolute error (MAE) of 0.027 eV for the GAP prediction. \Cref{tab:main_table_2_1} shows the overall results of our method on the Polymer dataset.

-Apparently, DDSBM outperforms DBM on all evaluated metrics, which is consistent with the results from the experiments on ZINC250K.
+DDSBM outperforms DBM on most of the metrics evaluated, which is consistent with the results of the experiments on ZINC.

 In terms of validity, DBM shows significantly lower scores, which contrasts with the results observed on the ZINC250K dataset.
 This can be attributed to the characteristics of the molecules in the Polymer dataset, which have relatively large sizes and multiple ring structures.
 In this context, minimal transformations are advantageous for achieving high validity, and DBM may have struggled to learn these changes from the randomly paired data.
 Examples of the generated molecular graphs are visualized in \cref{figure:figure_polymer}.